jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 No, tie ’em together first – they don’t reach half high enough yet – Oh! they’ll do well enough; don’t be particular – Here, Bill! catch hold of this rope – Will the roof bear? – Mind that loose slate – Oh, it’s coming down!
-Heads below!’ (a loud crash) ‘Now, who did that? – It was Bill, I fancy – Who’s to go down the chim- ney? – Nay, I shan’t!youdo it! – That I won’t, then! – Bill’s to go down – Here, Bill! the master says you’re to go down the chimney!’
+Heads below!’ (a loud crash) ‘Now, who did that? – It was Bill, I fancy – Who’s to go down the chimney?
+– Nay, I shan’t! you do it! – That I won’t, then! – Bill’s to go down – Here, Bill! the master says you’re to go down the chimney!’
 ‘Oh!
 So Bill’s got to come down the chimney, has he?’ said Alice to herself, ‘Shy, they seem to put every- thing upon Bill!
 I wouldn’t be in Bill’s place for a good
-deal: this fireplace is narrow, to be sure; but IthinkI can kick a little!’
+deal: this fireplace is narrow, to be sure; but I think I can kick a little!’
 She drew her foot as far down the chimney as she could and waited till she heard a little animal (she